Importing required libraries and setting up the workspace

 Cleaning Diagnoses Data as Example

-We will walk through the steps involved in cleaning, using the diagnosis data from MIMIC as an example.
-We will define these steps under a function and use them to clean the other datasets (Procedure, Labs, Medication).
+We will walk through the steps involved in cleaning, using the diagnosis data from MIMIC as an example..
+Once these steps are outlined, we will encapsulate them into a reusable function which we will use on other mimic datasets (Procedure, Labs, Medication) required for this tutorial.
 First, ensure that you have assembled all the necessary data.

 # The hospital admission periods are provided in the admissions.csv and the diagnosis recorded during that period